 - You can sign up to directly deposit your pay into your savings account, checking account, or both, by logging into the myColumbia portal with your UNI and password.
 Please see the Direct Deposit Instructions to learn more.

 - Ensure that you set up a meeting with your primary manager to orient you fully into the new job, department/center culture and performance expectations during your first few months in the new role.
 Check out this list of questions to get you started when meeting with your new manager.

 - Identify Any Required Training with your manager:

-- Doing the Right Thing – Compliance Training on Sexual Harrassment & Discrimination
+- Anti-harassment, Discrimination and Title IX Training – Compliance Training on Sexual Harrassment & Discrimination

 - Research Compliance & Training Courses – Searched via the Training Finder System

 - For those working with minors, Protection of Minors training is required

 - Lynda.com – Online training is available through Lynda.com for all Columbia faculty and staff to learn software, technology and business skills.

 - Professional Development Classes – Check out our in person professional development courses designed to help promote individual development as well as work and team productivity.